From The Editor

 From the Publisher

-Welcome to Volume VII/No. 2 of HOONLYUN: The Journal of the United States Taekwondo Alliance.
+Welcome to Volume VIII/No. 1 of HOONLYUN: The Journal of the United States Taekwondo Alliance.

-In addition, we are delighted to present articles authored by authors outside of our organization in an effort to present readers with differing views and personalities as they relate to Taekwondo.
-We are honored to have contributors Alberto Borjas—a long-time contributor—Sanko Lewis, and USTA student Jennifer Nelson, fill our pages with scholarship and knowledge as well.
+In addition, we are delighted to present worthy articles authored by practitioners inside and outside of our organization in an effort to present our readers with differing views and personalities as they relate to Taekwondo.
+These authors include Master Alberto Borjas—a long-time contributor—Master James De Carli, and newly-appointed USTA Assistant Vice President Jennifer Paleczny.

-But this publication, released twice a year, is not about any one, or group, of individuals; it is a representation of the academic and technical knowledge offered up by the collective efforts of devoted practitioners at large, unhindered by paid commercial advertising, relying instead for its survival through the dollars and support of its readers.
+But this publication, released twice a year, is not about any one individual; it is a representation of the academic and technical resources offered up by the collective efforts of devoted martial artists at large, unhindered by paid commercial advertising, relying instead for its survival through the dollars and support of its readers.
 If you feel that this beautifully-edited, full-color, hard-copy journal is of value, please alert your colleagues to the existence of HOONLYUN and invite them to visit our web sites at

 Grandmaster Doug Cook